 - Must be nominated by a National Public Health Institute of any of the 55 African Union Members States

-- Have proof of admission to undertake the full-time master programme at the University of Witwatersrand
+- Have proof of admission to undertake the full-time master program at the University of Witwatersrand

-- Be a holder of a honours degree or equivalent in a relevant field, an MBBCh or another health-related degree, at the level of Upper Second Class Honours or equivalent
+- Be a holder of a honors degree or equivalent in a relevant field, an MBBCh or another health-related degree, at the level of Upper Second Class Honours or equivalent

 - The degree must be from a reputable fully accredited University